Let’s keep in touch! Sign up to receive updates on MEPSEVII, upcoming events and information, and additional resources for patients and caregivers.

 - are pregnant, think you may be pregnant, or plan to become pregnant.
 There is not enough experience to know if MEPSEVII may harm your unborn baby.

 - are breastfeeding or plan to breastfeed.
 There is not enough experience to know if MEPSEVII passes into your breast milk.
-Talk with your doctor about the best way to feed your baby while you receive MEPSEVII.
+Talk with your healthcare provider about the best way to feed your baby while you receive MEPSEVII.

 These are not all the possible side effects of MEPSEVII.
-Call your doctor for medical advice about side effects.
+Call your healthcare provider for medical advice about side effects.